joelonsql/pg-timeit/README.md

 ```

 If we now instead invoke our volatile version of it, we will notice how it
-takes about 3 seconds longer time, which nicely matches the `pit.h()`
+takes about 3 seconds longer time, which nicely matches the `timeit.h()`
 returned result:

 ```sql